Texaco Logo

 Texaco Logo 1981

-Richard Felton and Anspach Grossman Portugal have redesigned the emblem, splitting it into two parts.
-At the top was a white star with a red “T” on the background of the same red circle, and the brand name was reduced and moved to the bottom.
-The bold black sans serif was still used for it, but the designers narrowed the letter spacing.
+Richard Felton and Anspach Grossman Portugal redesigned the emblem by dividing it into two parts.
+In the upper part, there was a white star with the red letter “T” on the same red circle, and the brand name was reduced and moved to the bottom.
+The bold black sans-serif font was still used, but the designers reduced the spacing between the letters.

 1999 – today